Scott Speed: 2008

 Speed made his NASCAR Craftsman Truck Series debut at Atlanta Motor Speedway on March 7, 2008, driving for Morgan-Dollar Motorsports No. 46 Chevy with Red Bull sponsorship.
-He recorded his first career Top 10 finish in NASCAR in just his second race when he finished tenth at Martinsville Speedway.
+He recorded his first career top-ten finish in NASCAR in just his second race when he finished tenth at Martinsville Speedway.
 On April 25, 2008, he won his first ARCA race at Kansas Speedway in just his fourth start.
-On April 26, 2008; Speed recorded a back-to-back top ten finish in the NASCAR Craftsman Truck Series at Kansas Speedway by finishing in eighth place in the No. 22 Red Bull Toyota for Bill Davis Racing, and won his first career race the following week at Dover.
+On April 26, 2008; Speed recorded a back-to-back top-ten finish in the NASCAR Craftsman Truck Series at Kansas Speedway by finishing in eighth place in the No. 22 Red Bull Toyota for Bill Davis Racing, and won his first career race the following week at Dover.
 Two races after his first win, Speed scored another top-five at Michigan International Speedway.
 On July 18, 2008, Speed won his second ARCA race at Kentucky Speedway.
-On Sunday, October 19, 2008, Speed started his first NASCAR Cup Series event at Martinsville Speedway, finishing in 30th place.
+On Sunday, October 19, 2008, Speed started his first NASCAR Cup Series event at Martinsville Speedway, finishing in thirtieth place.
 He finished the season in the No. 84 Team Red Bull Toyota Camry.

 2009

 For the 2009 Sprint Cup season, Speed's car was renumbered to No. 82.
 He was eligible to race in the 31st Annual Budweiser Shootout at Daytona International Speedway, as his car was one of the top six Toyotas in points.
 He began his quest for Rookie of the Year in 2009, and he won his first-ever Rookie of the Race honors at the Daytona 500.
 Speed won the pole for the Sam's Town 300 in his Nationwide Series debut on February 28, 2009; he also broke the track record with a speed of 182.451 mph and a lap time of 29.597 seconds.
-However, he collided with Kyle Busch early on and finished 40th.
+However, he collided with Kyle Busch early on and finished fortieth.

 After failing to qualify for Darlington and Sonoma, Speed competed in Joe Nemechek's No. 87 Toyota.
 He failed to qualify for the April Texas race.